-With over 3 decades of history servicing the UAE market, we strive to achieve business excellence by applying innovations and technology in the way we operate.
-While being in a competitive position, we continuously try to improve, innovate, and grow while keeping our stakeholder interest at the core of everything we do.
-ADIC's business operation is fully automated and branches and offices are connected online with Head Office for fast and efficient customer service.
-Company has on-line sales offices in part of the Immigration offices and Traffic offices across the country.
+The Company's Head Office is situated in Abu Dhabi and has branch offices in the U.A.E. at Dubai, Sharjah, Al Ain & Bida Zayed and 15 POSs & typing centers and 6 Traffic counters.
+Company's business operation is fully automated and branches and offices are connected on-line with Head Office for fast and efficient customer service.
+Company has on-line sales offices in most of the Immigration offices and Traffic offices across the country.